BigQuery + Caching Example

 -- This serves API requests from the cache (fast!)

--- No BigQuery cost per request
+-- No BigQuery cost per request.
+The cache table is fully qualified through

 SELECT